BICENTENNIAL TRIBUTE

 B: Get off the parquetry stairs, Pietro - you're hacking the woodgrain

-P: The Americanii - you are their Capo - do you not remember?
+P: But why are the Carabinieri in Pisa? (is running in circles, B smokes) - milord, the Americanii!! - you are their Capo - do you not remember?

-B: You poltroon Pietro! - he is an American, and I am to visit their vessels in the bay (kisses T's hand) - addio, my love, I anticipate enough amusing manglings of the English language on board to shame its splendour
+B: You poltroon Pietro! - he is an American, and I am to visit their vessels in the bay (kisses T's hand) - addio, my love - for you I shall collect enough amusing American manglings of the English language to shame its ancient splendour

-T(is cagey): Do enjoy that freedom of converse the members of a free nation so enjoy (glares) - I shall return to the balcony with the telescope, to spy on our neighbors and wave you ‘ahoy'
+T(is cagey): Do enjoy that freedom of converse the members of a free nation so enjoy (glares) - look for me - from the balcony, I shall wave you ‘ahoy'

 D